-In addition, our responsibility is to consider whether information included in the Annual report, including Sustainability (Corporate social responsibility report), Governance report, Remuneration report, for the financial year for which the separate and consolidated financial statements are prepared is consistent with the separate and consolidated financial statements and whether Annual report, has been prepared in compliance with applicable legal requirements.
+In addition, our responsibility is to consider whether information included in the consolidated management report for the financial year for which the separate and consolidated financial statements are prepared is consistent with the separate and consolidated financial statements and whether consolidated management report, including the requirements for the information on corporate governance matters and remuneration and excluding the requirements for the information on sustainability matters on which the separate assurance report on sustainability reporting is issued by us on 25 February 2025, has been prepared in compliance with applicable legal requirements.
 Based on the work carried out in the course of audit of the separate and consolidated financial statements, in our opinion, in all material respects:

-- The information given in the Annual report, including Sustainability (Corporate Governance) report and Remuneration report, for the financial year for which the separate and consolidated financial statements are prepared is consistent with the separate and consolidated financial statements; and - The Annual report, Sustainability (Corporate social responsibility report), Governance report, Remuneration report, has been prepared in accordance with the requirements of the Law on Consolidated Financial Reporting by Groups of Undertakings of the Republic of Lithuania.
+- The information given in the consolidated management report for the financial year for which the separate and consolidated financial statements are prepared is consistent with the separate and consolidated financial statements; and - The consolidated management report, including the requirements for the information on corporate governance matters and remuneration and excluding the requirements for the information on sustainability matters, has been prepared in accordance with the requirements of the Law on Reporting by Undertakings and Groups of Undertakings of the Republic of Lithuania.